CBS (CBS) Q1 2017 Results - Earnings Call Transcript

 Joseph R. Ianniello - CBS Corp.

-And, Mike on your, the 20% more hours, obviously, look, we're doing more for CBS, CW, Showtime, as well as All Access.
+And, Mike, on the 20% more hours, obviously, look, we're doing more for CBS, CW, Showtime, as well as All Access.
 So first, obviously, we want to fill up the pipe as much as we can with our own content.
 But beyond that, again, we have the capacity to produce for others.
 And so that's good, they're all going to be profitable for us.
 So the theory being is the more and more stuff, intellectual property you own, it gives us licensing opportunities, it gives us subscription opportunities, and it gives us advertising opportunities, the three revenue types that drive our future.
 So it is the best ROI we can have, and so that's what the fuel is and that's why we always say first and foremost we're going to continue to invest in content.

 Michael Morris - Guggenheim Securities LLC